 Related: You won’t be able to find another compression sack that’s designed in that bloc style, but Granite Gear made a great eVent Sil Compression dry sack.
 It’s ultra-lightweight and made with Lineloc technology.
 However, it’s in a rectangular shape, that’s longer than the air compressor stuff sack.

 Dimensions: 11 x 4 x 2 inches

-Specific features: 100% nylon; 3 different sizes in 1 package; waterproof; Buckle Lid, D Ring; roll-top closure
+Specific features: 100% nylon; 3 different sizes in 1 package; waterproof; buckle Lid, D Ring; roll-top closure

-Best use: all-purpose
+Best use: All-purpose

 The Outdoor Research Dry Ditty Sack is another great option for storing your gear.
 It’s made of waterproof material and with taped full seam so your belongings will be kept safe and dry.
 This is an ideal sack if you’re not wanting to carry a lot of items, as it’s on the smaller side.

 Whether you’re doing a day hike or canoeing around the lake, it’ll be able to fit in any backpack.
-It’s extremely lightweight which is another nice feature and comes with a roll-top closure and a buckle to lock it.
+It’s extremely lightweight, which is another nice feature and comes with a roll-top closure and a buckle to lock it.

 It’s made of 100% nylon and is simply designed.
-If you’re not looking for anything special, but rather just a sack that’ll protect your belongings, then this a great option.
+If you’re not looking for anything special, but rather just a sack that’ll protect your belongings, then this is a great option.
 It’ll be able to hold a change of clothes and your electronic equipment.
 It’s not for multiple day uses.

 - Waterproof, good for electronics

 - Durable and will protect your things properly